GuardIran/CloudHound/README.md

 ## CloudHound - Intro

-[CloudHound][1] is a Console Application Written in PHP Which allows Attacker to Bypass ~~CloudFlare~~ System and Detect Original Server . in order to do this, CloudHound use Several Private Methods Such as Cross-Site Port Attacking, Query in Guardiran DNS History wide-range Database , Check Any SSL Certificate and etc\
+[CloudHound][1] is a Console Application Written in PHP Which allows Attacker to Bypass ~~CloudFlare~~ System and Detect Original Server . in order to do this, CloudHound use Several Private Methods Such as Cross-Site Port Attacking, Query in Guardiran DNS History wide-range Database and etc
-\
-All Methods are Totaly Private and Belongs to Guardiran Security Team .

 ## Usage

-Run `application` File in Root Folder via PHP or open terminal and use `php application` Command ; application file is bootstraper of this script .
+Run `application` File in Root Folder via PHP or open terminal and use `php application` Command ; application file is bootstrapper of this script .

 Since App is Running You have 2 Operational Commands in front of your Self :